-- Make sure you are in planning mode; the view switcher in the toolbar should have the Planning icon highlighted: - Click the plus button at the bottom of the sidebar. - Type a title for your new project.
+- Make sure you are in planning mode; an easy way to get there is by clicking the Projects button in the toolbar: - Click the plus button at the bottom of the sidebar. - Type a title for your new project.

 Regardless of which view mode you are in, you can also create a new project by clicking the Add Project button in the toolbar, choosing Add Project from the File menu, or typing Command-Shift-N. OmniFocus switches to planning mode automatically.